dojo/dojo.io/site/source/tutorials/1040_data_driven_widgets/index.md

 {% instruction 'Update the `DropdownProperties` interface so that a `value` and an `onInput` callback can be passed into the `Dropdown`:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Dropdown.ts' lines:9,11-13 %}

-{% aside 'Diving deeper' %}
-The [Form widgets](../005_form_widgets/) tutorial provides a more thorough explanation of fully-controlled form widgets in Dojo 2.
-{% endaside %}

-The `DropdownProperties` interface now defines two new properties that must be passed into the `Dropdown`: `value` and `onInput`.
-Dojo 2 form widgets don't normally update their own state; instead, widgets inform their parent of changes using callback properties, like `onInput`, and parents will pass updated properties back down to children, like a `value`.

 The next step in creating an initial dropdown widget is to update its `render` method to define a `TextInput` using the `w` module.